i-am-abdulkafiy/cover-template-landing-page/README.md

 To customize the landing page:

-1. Open `styles.css` in a text editor.
+1. Open `cover.css` in a text editor.
 2. Modify the CSS properties to fit your brand.
 3. Save the changes and refresh `cover.html` in your browser to see the updates.

-## Contributing

-We welcome contributions!
-Please see the `CONTRIBUTING.md` file for guidelines on how to contribute to this project.

 ## Contact